lxmx/PyPlucker/README.md

 # PyPlucker

-It's 2022 and you need a Palm.
+It's 2022 and you need a Palm!

 This is an import of the Python based Plucker parser from the [original repository](https://github.com/arpruss/plucker).
 It's meant to work on a recent GNU/Linux distro.